Kristen Stewart Movies Currently On Netflix

 Like Twilight, Clouds of Sils Maria is another Kristen Stewart movie being added to the Netflix library during February 2017.
 Clouds of Sils Maria is about a film star who is forced to look at an uncomfortable and uncanny reflection of who she really is while starring in the revival of the play that originally launched her career as a film star.

 The film stars Juliette Binoche, Kristen Stewart, and Chloë Grace Moretz.
 Per IMDB, Kristen Stewart was the first choice for the role of Valentine.
-She, however, was unavailable and the role was give to Mia Wasikowska who later dropped the role.
+She, however, was unavailable and the role was given to Mia Wasikowska who later dropped the role.
 Stewart was approached a second time – with a different filming date – and ended up accepting the role.

 Did you know Kristen Stewart currently has six movies on Netflix?
 Have you seen all of them?
 If not, are you going to watch them?
 Share your thoughts on these Kristen Stewart movies with us in the comments section found down below.